Victoria Island (Russia)

 Victoria Island (Остров Виктория; Ostrov Viktoriya) is a small Arctic island of the Russian Federation.
 It is located at 80°9′N 36°46′E, halfway between the Norwegian archipelago of Svalbard and the Russian archipelago of Franz Josef Land.
+It was annexed to the USSR in 1932 (six years after the rest of Franz Josef Land).

 Geography

-This westernmost of all Russian Arctic islands is administered as part of Franz Josef Land and belongs to the Arkhangelsk Oblast administrative division of the Russian Federation.
+This westernmost of all Russian Arctic islands is now administered as part of Franz Josef Land (Zemlya Frantsa-Josifa) and belongs to the Arkhangelsk Oblast administrative division of the Russian Federation.

 The maximum height of Victoria Island is 105 m.
 The Northwestern cape is known as Cape Knipovich (Мыс Книповича; Mys Knipovicha).

 Ice cap

 Victoria Island has a surface area of 10.8 km² and was formerly almost completely covered by an ice cap where the highest point reached 105 m above sea level.
 In the 1990s there was an area of about 10 ha at the northern end of the island that was unglaciated.
-Since then the ice cover has retreated and has remained a narrow strip of unglaciated shore stretching along the northwestern side.
+Since then the ice cover has retreated and has remained a narrow strip of unglaciated shore stretching along the northwestern side, between the two, almost vegetation-free flat gravel capes which stick out from the ice cap in the north and in the west.
+There is the remains of a small military weather installation on the northern cape, which was abandoned in 1994.
 By 2012 the surface of the ice cap was only 6.1 km².